besrabasant/k10ls/README.md

 ```sh
 k10ls --config config.toml
 ```
-You can now open `http://127.0.0.1:8080` in your browser, which reaches port `80` on the pod.
-Remember: `target` is the port on your host machine, while `source` points at the pod.
+You can now open `http://127.0.0.1:8080` in your browser, which reaches port `80` on the pod; in this mapping `target` denotes the port on your host machine while `source` points at the pod.

 ### Multiple contexts and overrides
 ```toml